npm package discovery and stats viewer.

 I get an error that says something like: A React component suspended while rendering, but no fallback UI was specified.

 The OpenFeature React SDK features built-in suspense support.
-This means that it will render your loading fallback automatically while the your provider starts up, and during context reconciliation for any of your components using feature flags!
+This means that it will render your loading fallback automatically while your provider starts up and during context reconciliation for any of your components using feature flags!
 If you use suspense and neglect to create a suspense boundary around any components using feature flags, you will see this error.
 Add a suspense boundary to resolve this issue.
 Alternatively, you can disable this suspense (the default) by removing suspendWhileReconciling=true, suspendUntilReady=true or suspend=true in the evaluation hooks or the OpenFeatureProvider (which applies to all evaluation hooks in child components).

-I get odd rendering issues, or errors when components mount, if I use the suspense features.
+I get odd rendering issues or errors when components mount if I use the suspense features.

 In React 16/17's "Legacy Suspense", when a component suspends, its sibling components initially mount and then are hidden.
 This can cause surprising effects and inconsistencies if sibling components are rendered while the provider is still getting ready.
 To fix this, you can upgrade to React 18, which uses "Concurrent Suspense", in which siblings are not mounted until their suspended sibling resolves.
 Alternatively, if you cannot upgrade to React 18, you can use the useWhenProviderReady utility hook in any sibling components to prevent them from mounting until the provider is ready.

 The OpenFeatureProvider binds a client to all child components, but the provider and context associated with that client is controlled by the domain parameter.
 This is consistent with all OpenFeature SDKs.
-To scope an OpenFeatureProvider to a particular provider/context set the domain parameter on your OpenFeatureProvider:
+To scope an OpenFeatureProvider to a particular provider/context, set the domain parameter on your OpenFeatureProvider:

 <OpenFeatureProvider domain={'my-domain'}>